genesis-community/bosh-genesis-kit/README.md

 may need to adjust the `params.cf_*_network` properties to adjust for your environment, or create the following networks in your Cloud Config:

-- **cf-core** - This subnet is dedicated for the core componentss of Cloud Foundry.
+- **cf-core** - This subnet is dedicated for the core components of Cloud Foundry.
 Everything that is not running applications, receiving external traffic, or providing the databases for CF goes here
 - **cf-edge** - This subnet is dedicated to any components that directly receive